Research Projects

 The mRFEI in the Unites States

-An interactive dashboard that enables users to view, explore, and download the census-tract level modified Retail Food Environment Index (mRFEI) data.
+As the principal developer, I collaborated with my co-author to design and develop an interactive dashboard that allows users to view, explore, and download census-tract-level modified Retail Food Environment Index (mRFEI) data.

 In the Media: When it Comes to Obesity-related Cancers, Where you Shop for Food Matters